 • Brief introduction how artists use the surface finish as an integral part of the finished artwork.

-• How to make clay & plaster test tiles to experiment with.
+• How to make clay and plaster test tiles to experiment with.

-• Introduction to various mediums, methods & techniques to achieve a variety of creative surface finishes.
+• Introduction to various mediums, methods and techniques to achieve a variety of creative surface finishes.

 • How to write meaningful records of the experiments, analyse results and problem solving.

-• Encourage the student to make critical decisions, making skills in relation to their own artwork and self-expression, as a member of the class/group.
+• Encourage you to make critical decisions, making skills in relation to their own artwork and self-

-• Introduce to H & S issues & procedures of materials used within the course, including good practice within the sculpture studio.
+• Introduce to Health & Safety issues and procedures of materials used within the course, including best practice within the sculpture studio.

 What will I achieve?